 Find

-This pre-built action, found under @Generic Element, instructs Avo Assure to check whether a specific string exists within a larger string and identify its position and the result is stored in a dynamic variable.
+This pre-built action, found under @Generic Element, instructs Avo Assure to check whether the given string is present in the actual string and identify its position and the result is stored in a dynamic variable.

 Syntax